The £100k Personal Allowance Tax Trap

 Earn between £100,000 and £125,140 and you face an effective 60% tax rate as your personal allowance is clawed back.
 Find out how it affects you, and what to do about it.

-Enter your income details below and the calculator will instantly show you:
+Enter your income details below and the calculator will show you:

-- Your adjusted net income and whether you are caught in the 60% trap
+- An estimate of your adjusted net income and whether it may fall within the 60% trap band

-- Your effective marginal tax rate on each extra pound you earn
+- An illustrative effective marginal tax rate on additional income

-- Exactly how much personal allowance you have left
+- An estimate of how much personal allowance may remain

-- Your estimated income tax, National Insurance, and take-home pay
+- Estimated income tax, National Insurance, and take-home pay figures

-- The childcare entitlements you may be losing if you have young children
+- An indication of childcare entitlements that may be affected if you have young children

 Receiving any NI credits? (select all that apply)